 Helping students achieve academic success and personal growth through safe, comfortable, affordable, and diverse living and learning communities is our mission.
 We believe that living in the residence halls and eating at dining locations offering numerous choices is a good value, especially when you take into account all of the services automatically included in the room and board rates.
-These services range from computer labs and free Internet access, to free cable TV, fitness rooms, a safe and secure environment, and much more.
+These services range from computer labs and free Internet access, fitness rooms, a safe and secure environment, and much more.

 You can sign up for one of two housing options for the academic year, or request summer housing online: